-In the literature, it is common (and reasonable) to assume that epidemiological dynamics occur either much slower or much faster than behavioural changes in the host population; see, e.g., \cite{della2024geometric, poletti2009spontaneous}.
-A powerful technique to conveniently investigate the qualitative behaviour of mathematical models under this different time scales assumption, once they are modelled as systems of Ordinary Differential Equations (ODEs), is the so-called \emph{Geometric Singular Perturbation Theory} (GSPT), stemming from the seminal works of Neil Fenichel \cite{fenichel}.
-This theory has been applied in the study of many natural phenomena which are often the result of multiple interacting mechanisms that evolve on different timescales; we refer in particular to \cite{hek2010geometric,kuehn} for a wide range of biologically motivated examples.
-Under this separation of time scales hypothesis, perturbed systems of ODEs can be studied under two (or more) distinct limits, which explain the fast and slow (and possibly intermediate) behaviours separately.
-Then, the information derived from these limit systems provides useful indications on the behaviour of the original unperturbed system.
-This approach has been applied to a variety of epidemic models \cite{jardon2021geometric,jardon2021geometric2,kaklamanos2024geometric}, and in particular to models in which information (or misinformation, or opinions) travel faster than the disease throughout the population \cite{bulai2024geometric,della2024geometric,schecter2021geometric}.
-Note that not only behavioral and epidemiological dynamics might evolve on different time scales.
-As a matter of fact, in the context of mosquito-transmitted diseases, one typically cannot neglect demographic effects on the mosquito population, as these occur in the same time scale of the epidemic.
-Yet, demographic variations in the human population or seasonal variations in the mosquito population, as well as effects due to the loss of disease-induced immunity, might often be neglected in early outbreak scenarios, as these occur much slower than epidemic transmission.
+In the literature, it is usual to assume that epidemiological dynamics evolves either much more slowly or much more rapidly than behavioural changes in the host population; see, for example,~\cite{della2024geometric, poletti2009spontaneous}.
+When such models are formulated as systems of Ordinary Differential Equations (ODEs), a powerful framework for analysing the qualitative behaviour under time-scale separation is the so-called \emph{Geometric Singular Perturbation Theory} (GSPT), originating from the seminal work of Neil Fenichel~\citep{fenichel}.
+GSPT has been widely applied to the study of natural systems characterised by interacting mechanisms evolving on distinct time scales; see, in particular,~\cite{hek2010geometric,kuehn} for biologically motivated examples.
+Under the assumption of separated time scales, perturbed ODE systems can be analysed in suitable singular limits that describe the fast and slow dynamics separately, and the resulting reduced problems provide insight into the behaviour of the full system.
+This approach has been employed in several epidemic models~\citep{jardon2021geometric,jardon2021geometric2,kaklamanos2024geometric}, especially in settings where information (as well as misinformation and opinions) spreads faster than the disease itself~\citep{bulai2024geometric,della2024geometric,schecter2021geometric}.
+It is worth noting that behavioural and epidemiological processes are not the only mechanisms operating on different time scales.
+In mosquito-borne diseases, demographic processes in the vector population typically occur on the same time scale as epidemic transmission and therefore cannot be neglected, whereas demographic changes in the human population, as well as waning disease-induced immunity, often evolve much more slowly and may be disregarded in early outbreak scenarios.